rob-miller/sd-phockup/README.md

 _You will need to edit the script to configure your own source, destination and log directories._

+I had to add root to the `pulse` group to enable root to use the `speaker-test` command (and thus make the beeps).

 While phockup is running, beeps every two seconds.

 When phockup is finished, the SD card is unmounted.